-Job Interview Question: What Interests You About This Job?
+Job Interview Question: "What Interests You About This Job?"

 To help prepare for the interview, carefully read the job posting, noting the stated requirements regarding skills and experience.
-You can also see if there is additional information about the job you're applying for on the company website.
+You can also see if there is additional information about the position you're applying for on the company website.

 If the job listing is short, and there is little (or no) information on the company website, you can look up similar job listings on job sites like Indeed.com.